zx-spectrum1983/iac/README.md

 }
 ```

-Run the following commands to start the installation:
+Run the following commands from ansible user to start the installation:

 ```
 @ git clone https://github.com/zx-spectrum1983/iac.git